DarinJoshua-dev/Destinoz-Challenge-Game/README.md

 ## Our Goal

-In this project, I built a choose your own adventure game like Bandersnatch.
-In the process, created by using Dart OOP principles to build a well organised app.
+In this project is a choose your own adventure game like Bandersnatch which is created by using Dart OOP principles to build a well organised flutter app.

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/Destini.gif)